Where to Stay in Paris

 The Latin Quarter: Students and Tourists (5th and 6th arrondissements)

-It's pretty hard not to associate Paris first and foremost with the Latin Quarter, so named because students from around the world at one time actually spoke Latin to one another here as their only common language.
+It's pretty hard not to associate Paris first and foremost with the Latin Quarter, so named because during the Middle Ages students from around the world actually spoke Latin to one another here as their only common language.
 Scholars have in fact been descending on this part of the city since the thirteenth century.
 With the Boulevard St. Michel as its north-south axis, the Latin Quarter generally offers inexpensive to moderately priced places to stay.
 Folks tend to be on the younger side in this part of town, even if many are somewhat past the age of your typical student, and one of the things that draws people here is the neighborhood's reputation for nightlife.
 Most establishments are open late here, and revelers will spill out of cafés and bars until the wee hours of the morning.

 Yet, there are calmer neighborhoods here as well, and one can be centrally located without having to give up a good night's sleep (but the truth is that, except for a few especially bustling areas, Paris is a pretty quiet city at night).
 In addition to the hectic, densely-packed youthful tourist areas most people associate with the Latin Quarter—centered at the intersection of Saint Michel and Saint Germain and radiating out toward the Seine to both the east and west—there are also the calmer neighborhoods such as those surrounding the Panthéon and those further south and east, in the area around the rue des Ecoles, for example, the smaller streets in the vicinity of the rue Saint Jacques, and the quiet and lovely eastern end of the boulevard Saint Germain.